Composite Decking Versus Wood Decking

 Composite decking is made of composite lumber which contains wood particles, wood fibre, plastic and binding agents.
 The wood particles can come from sawdust and wood chips and the plastic can be recycled or composed of virgin plastic materials.
 The combination of these materials makes composite decking durable and stain-resistant, allowing it to hold up well in harsh weather.
 Unlike a natural wood decking, composite decking does not splinter or rot.
 It is also less susceptible to insect damage, so you don’t have to worry about those carpenter bees too much.

 However, there is a common misconception that composite decking is maintenance-free.
 This is not true, but it does require only low maintenance, especially when compared to wood decking.
 Additionally, while sealing your composite decking is not necessary, it will make maintenance even simpler and less frequent.
 Regardless if you choose to seal your composite decking or not, you only need to clean it once or twice a year.
-Cleaning is also very simple with just soapy water and a soft bristle brush or a low power washer if you have one.
-On rare occasions, you may need to use a specialized composite deck cleaner if you see mold on the boards.
+Cleaning is also very simple with just soapy water and a soft-bristle brush or a low power washer if you have one.
+On rare occasions, you may need to use a specialized composite deck cleaner if you see mould on the boards.
 Other than that, it is a lot easier and simpler to maintain composite decking compared to wooden decking.

-Furthermore, UV-resistance is inherent in most composite decking materials.
+Furthermore, UV resistance is inherent in most composite decking materials.
 There is less likelihood of its colour fading over time compared to natural wood.
 Still, if you notice your composite decking has started fading because of direct exposure to sunlight over a long period, it would be a simple task to stain, seal or paint it to make it look brand new once again.

 Lastly, composite decking comes in a range of colours and designs.
 You can choose from several wood grain patterns and rich colours, as well as tropically inspired boards with the look of exotic hardwoods.
 Aside from the aesthetics, there’s also a varied selection of composite accessories from railings to furniture to help you design your outdoor space.